-While the rate environment and investor demand was supportive of the value of the assets in our portfolio, the increase in short-term rates has increased our economic interest expense and the cost to finance our portfolio.
-We added to our interest earning assets in 2017, growing from an average of\$14.6 billion in 2016 to \$18.0 billion in 2017 and maintained a similar yield year over year.
-The growth in our interest earning assets has helped to grow 2017 interest income by 22% or \$205 million over 2016.
-Our average interest-bearing liabilities are up from \$12.7 billion to \$15.5 billion and economic borrowing costs are up approximately 50 basis points.
-In 2017, we increased our book value and net interest income despite a rising rate environment.
+While the interest rate environment and investor demand was supportive of the value of the assets in our portfolio during 2018, the increase in short-term rates increased our economic interest expense and the cost to finance our portfolio.
+We added to our interest earning assets in 2018, growing from an average of \$18.0 billion in 2017 to \$21.8 billion in 2018 and reduced the asset yield by 50 basis points as our asset mix was shifted to lower yielding Agency MBS.
+Our average interest-bearing liabilities are up from \$15.5 billion in 2017 to \$18.9 billion in 2018 and economic borrowing costs are up approximately 10 basis points.

-Given the economic environment, we continue to seek high yielding investment opportunities that will deliver a durable dividend to our shareholders while managing risk and safeguarding book value.
+Our book value per common share was\$15.90 as of December 31, 2018 down from \$16.85 as of December 31, 2017 as year-end interest rate declines caused losses in our hedge portfolio.
+Given the economic environment, we continue to seek high yielding investment opportunities that will deliver a durable dividend to our shareholders while managing risk.